About the campaign

 2. Other reasons?

-Overcoming deprivation and exclusion: In 2012, the Scottish Index of Multiple Deprivation (SIMD) indicated that 44.1% of the population in the Levenmouth Area reside in the 20% most deprived datazones in Scotland, with 18.8% in the 10% most deprived.
+Overcoming deprivation and exclusion: in 2012, the Scottish Index of Multiple Deprivation (SIMD) indicated that 44.1% of the population in the Levenmouth area reside in the 20% most deprived datazones in Scotland, with 18.8% in the 10% most deprived.
 Within Buckhaven, Methil and Wemyss villages the percentage of the population who are employment deprived is twice the Scottish and Fife average.
-Reconnecting the area by train will bring easier ways for people to travel to work and study, and encourage more visitors, trade and business investment in the area.
+Reconnecting the area by train would bring easier ways for people to travel to work and study, and encourage more visitors, trade and business investment in the area.

-Carbon reductions: Rail travel consumes almost 3x less carbon dioxide than small car journeys and 5x large cars.
+Carbon reductions: rail travel consumes almost three times less carbon dioxide than small car journeys and five times less than large cars.
 Reinstating the Leven rail link can help save the planet.

 3. Would a rail link help or hinder other transport connections to/from Levenmouth?

-Road connections to Levenmouth, especially from Kirkcaldy, have limited capacity and inadequate.
-Even generally good bus connections are reducing – the bypassing of Buckhaven, Methil and Wemyss villages by the Glasgow express service.
+Road connections to Levenmouth, especially from Kirkcaldy, have limited capacity and are inadequate.
+Even generally good bus connections are reducing eg the bypassing of Buckhaven, Methil and Wemyss villages by the Glasgow express service.